The beginning…

 I’d often return home scratched, cut, bruised, burnt or soaking wet after a day climbing trees, fording streams or lighting fires with my chums – all very ‘Swallows and Amazons’ but that’s how it was back then.

-Or rather that’s how it was until one summer afternoon, when visiting an aunt and uncle in Kent, I borrowed a cousin’s bicycle and cycled off to a place called Brands Hatch and everything changed – my age of innocence was over, I’d discovered cars!
+Or rather that’s how it was until one summer afternoon, when visiting an aunt and uncle in Kent, I borrowed a cousin’s bicycle and pedalling off into the distance found myself at a place called Brands Hatch and everything changed – I discovered cars!

-Although my Dad had owned a car since before WW2 (that’s me with his Austin 7) that visit to Brands Hatch and the pre-war sports cars I saw were a huge thrill for an eight year old.
+Although my Dad had owned a car since before WW2 (that’s me with his Austin Seven) that visit to Brands Hatch and the raucous pre-war sports cars I saw thundering round were a huge thrill for an eight year old.

-That was over 60 years ago and though my interests have broadened since, ‘cars’ have always been there – owning, driving, modifying, writing about, photographing; they’ve been front and centre throughout the decades and still are, with my 70th birthday fast approaching.
+That was over 60 years ago and though my interests have broadened since, ‘cars’ have always been there – owning, driving, modifying, writing about, photographing; they’ve been there through the decades and still are now, with my 70th birthday fast approaching.